Introduction to Policy-Based Access Controls (v3)

-When there is a divergence between criteria for granting access and criteria for revoking access in a system, it is common for the system to accumulate permissions that were at one time appropriate but would not be allowed under current policy.
-PBAC systems are not susceptible to this permission spread because access control decisions are made in real time based on current attributes and context.
+When there is a divergence between the criteria for granting access and criteria for revoking access in a system, it is common for the system to accumulate permissions that were at one time appropriate but would not be allowed under current policy.
+PBAC systems are not susceptible to this permission spread because access control decisions are made in real-time based on current attributes and context.

 Automating how access is assigned simplifies the tasks of automating continuous monitoring of permission validity and revoking permissions that are no longer allowable under current rules.
 This creates symmetry between provisioning and deprovisioning of access, minimizing system maintenance and remnant permissions.

 PBAC scales well because it is adaptable, and this adaptability can make it a practical option for organizations of any size.
 Time saved with streamlined RBAC roles can be quickly lost if the business impact of modifying a role (or its many associated permissions) is unclear.
 This can disincentivize active and responsible management of access controls and hamper growth in an organization of any size.